Kousalya Krishnamurthy: Soundtrack

-Release
+Release and reception

 The film was released theatrically on 23 August 2019.

-Reception

-Critical reception

-123telugu gave 3 out of 5 stars stating "An emotional sports drama which has some good moments.
-Decent family emotions and some interesting cricketing scenes are basic assets.
-On the flip side, the lengthy runtime, predictable sports-based storyline play spoilsport.
-If you are okay with these small issues, you can easily give this inspiring film a shot".

 The Times of India gave 2.5 out of 5 stars stating "An emotional drama centred around cricket.
 We've seen a lot of Tollywood films based on cricket in recent times, but Kousalya Krishnamurthy has more cricket in it than an actual story".
 The Deccan Chronicle gave 2.5 out of 5 stars stating "Kousalya Krishnamurthy has a thought-provoking subject but its clichéd presentation detracts from the film".